 Moving to a new neighborhood

 in Salt Lake can be stressful.
-You need to unpack, make new friends, have your services set up, and locate new grocery stores and restaurants.
+You need to unpack, make friends, have your services set up, and locate new grocery stores and restaurants.
 And, if you have children, you’ll need to set them up with a new school!
-To make the transition easier, we compiled a few tips to help get you settled in your new neighborhood.
+To make the transition easier, we compiled a few tips to help get you settled in your new home.

-1. Get to Know Your Neighbors
+1. Get to Know Your Neighborhood

 Having relationships with your neighbors is both practical and fun.
 Not only can they help keep an eye on your home when you’re out of town, but they make for great friends who are easy to socialize with.
-When moving into your new neighborhood, offer a smile and introduce yourself.
+When moving into your home, offer a smile and introduce yourself.
 Typically, your neighbors will be as interested in getting to know you as much as you are them.
 Consider taking them baked goods or hosting a house-warming party to break the ice.

 2. Find New Favorite Spots for Entertainment

 Find out where the locals spend their time, from restaurants and farmers markets to shops and dog parks.
 Eventually, you’ll discover your new favorite places to spend your time.

 Whether you are moving across the country or across town, you may discover different utilities offer better pricing.
 Compare and contrast the packages from cable, internet, and electricity to find the best fit for your home.

 4. Forward Your Mail

 Be sure to have your mail forwarded while you’re waiting for address change requests to update.
 The postal service can either make this change permanent or temporary, depending on your needs.